Can You Get a DUI on Private Property or in Your Driveway

 Places the Public Has a ‘Right of Access’

-Private property can sometimes be subject to DUI/OUI laws if the public has a right of access.
+Private property can also fall under these laws if the public has a right of access.
 This typically includes places such as:

 • Driveways that are accessible to the public